mefranklin6/Extron-Frontend-API/README.md

 ### Additional functions which have been added

 *Hint: Built-in documented ECS functionality uses the same `PascalCase` as written by Extron ( while their undocumented private methods that we use often are in `_camelCase`).
-Additional methods, macros or properties which are origional to this project use PEP8 `snake_case`.*
+Additional methods, macros or properties which are original to this project use PEP8 `snake_case`.*

 - `get_property` with the property name as `arg1` will return the property of an object.
 Available properties of an object are found in Extron ControlScript® documentation.

   - Note the undocumented "private" properties of `UIDevice` class below can prove helpful
     - `_pages` returns a dictionary of {"PageID":"PageName",} for the .gdl file
     - `_popups` returns a dictionary of dictionaries with all the attributes of the systems popups
     - `_currPage` returns the ID of the current page shown.
-Use `_pages` to find the name of the page if needed
+Use `_pages` to find the name of the page if needed.
     - `_visiblePopups` returns a tuple of ('I', [list of popup id's]).
 As with pages, you can corelate the results of `_popups` with the ID to find the name of the popup.

     Example to return the current page of a UI device with DeviceAlias of "TouchPanel_1":